LaurentRDC/iris-ued/docs/source/workflow.rst

 .. code::

     > python -m iris --help

-    usage: iris [-h] [-v] [path]
+    usage: iris [-h] [-v] {open,pack,docs} ...

     Iris is both a library for interacting with ultrafast electron diffraction data, as well as a GUI frontend for interactively exploring this data.

-    positional arguments:
-    path           Raw or reduced dataset to open, if any.
-The type of dataset will be guessed based on currently-installed plugins.
+Below are some helpful commands.

     optional arguments:
-    -h, --help     show this help message and exit
-    -v, --version  show program's version number and exit
+    -h, --help        show this help message and exit -v, --version     show program's version number and exit

+    Subcommands:
+    {open,pack,docs}  Available sub-commands
+        open            Dataset to open with iris start-up. pack            Pack a raw dataset into a compressed HDF5 archive, resulting in space savings of up to 4x.
+Archives can be loaded into iris.
+        docs            Open online documentation in your default web browser.

+    Running this command without any parameters will launch the graphical user interface.
 Documentation is available here: https://iris-ued.readthedocs.io/
+    PS C:\Users\Laurent\OneDrive\McGill\Code\iris-ued> python -m iris --help
+    usage: iris [-h] [-v] {open,pack,docs} ...

+    Iris is both a library for interacting with ultrafast electron diffraction data, as well as a GUI frontend for interactively exploring this data.
+Below are some helpful commands.

+    optional arguments:
+    -h, --help        show this help message and exit -v, --version     show program's version number and exit

+    Subcommands:
+    {open,pack,docs}  Available sub-commands
+        open            Dataset to open with iris start-up. pack            Pack a raw dataset into a compressed HDF5 archive, resulting in space savings of up to 4x.
+Archives can be loaded into iris.
+        docs            Open online documentation in your default web browser.

+    Running this command without any parameters will launch the graphical user interface.

 Most importantly, you can programatically start the GUI with opening a dataset::

-    > python -m iris ~/dataset.hdf5
+    > python -m iris open --reduced ~/dataset.hdf5

-The path can lead to a reduced HDF5 file or to a raw dataset.
-The dataset format will be guessed with the same rules as :func:`iris.open_raw`.
+The path can lead to a reduced HDF5 file (flag `--reduced`), a raw dataset (flag `--raw`), or a compact archive (`--compact`).
+In case of a raw dataset, the dataset format will be guessed with the same rules as :func:`iris.open_raw`.

 .. highlight :: python